 Key publications include:

-- Anne Lister of Shibden Hall, published by Calderdale Museums, with an introduction to Anne's life, diaries, Shibden Hall and her legacy.
+- Anne Lister of Shibden Hall, published by Calderdale Museums.
 Available to buy at Shibden Hall, Bankfield Museum and online from Amazon here.

 - Helena Whitbread, Ed., (1988).
 I Know My Own Heart: The Diaries of Anne Lister 1791- 1840.
 Virago, 1988, and New York University Press, 1990.